 What is Montserrat?

 The Montserrat Office continues to grow and work to build a more just and welcoming community for students of all economic backgrounds at Boston College.
-We currently serve about 1400 Montserrat students, which makes up roughly 15% of the undergraduate student body at Boston College.
+We currently serve about 2,200 Montserrat students, which constitutes roughly 15 percent of the undergraduate student body.

 Our name and mission arose from the history of St. Ignatius who, after sustaining an injury in battle, ventured on a pilgrimage to the Sanctuary of Our Lady of Montserrat in Spain.
 Laying down his arms, St. Ignatius spent the night confessing before the statue of Our Lady of Montserrat (shown on left), which had been darkened by years of soot from candlelight.
 It was after this night of confession that St. Ignatius set out to Manresa where he would develop his Spiritual Exercises and found the Jesuit order.